liris-xr/PLUME/docs/recorder/recorded-data/metadata/record.md

 - The name of the record, as defined in the [recorder global settings](../../global-settings.md#global-settings) or in the call to `StartRecording`.
 - Extra metadata, as defined in the [recorder global settings](../../global-settings.md#global-settings) or in the call to `StartRecording`.

+!!! info
     See the [associated proto file](../../file-format/proto-files/record.md#recordmetadata) for more information on the data format.